40ants/reblocks/README.md

 > **This is really amazing!**
 >
-> With Weblocks, you can handle all the business logic
+> With Reblocks, you can handle all the business logic
 > server-side, because an action can be any lisp function, even an
 > anonymous lambda, closuring all necessary variables.
 >
 >

 Restart the application and reload the page.
-Test your form now and see in a [Webinspector][c3de] how Weblocks sends requests to the server and receives `HTML` code with rendered `HTML` block.
+Test your form now and see in a [Webinspector][c3de] how Reblocks sends requests to the server and receives `HTML` code with rendered `HTML` block.

 Now we'll make our application really useful – we'll add code to toggle the tasks' status.